 In Yosemite National Park, and the Merced River Canyon above Foresta Bridge/Red Bud Picnic area, rainbow trout (like the one on the left above) are catch and release only.
 Brown trout (shown on the right) have a limit of 5 per day or 10 in possession.

 Yosemite National Park is the crown jewel of Mariposa County.
-Covering 1,169 square miles and with elevations ranging from 3,000 feet to 13,000 feet, the water features runneth over creating a fishing mecca the size of Rhode Island and Luxembourg where anglers can cast to their heart’s content.
+Covering 1,169 square miles and with elevations ranging from 3,000 feet to 13,000 feet in the High Sierra, the water features runneth over creating a fishing mecca the size of Rhode Island and Luxembourg where anglers can cast to their heart’s content.

 How do you beat a quiet day of fishing in some of the most beautiful landscapes imaginable?

 With over 3,200 lakes and 1,700 miles of streams in Yosemite National Park, those found in the High Country are indeed the most pristine.
 Some can be easily accessed by car along Tioga Road, while others require hiking/backpacking from any number of Yosemite’s trailheads.
 Trout are the name of the game here, and fishing destinations within striking distance of Tioga Road include Tenaya Lake, Dog Lake, Lukens Lake and Tuolumne Meadows.Tenaya Lake fishing is accessible by car and is known for abundant brook trout.

 The backcountry streams and lakes are as numerous as the stars in the Sierra sky, and though they are more difficult to reach the reward of getting off the beaten path far out-casts the effort.